mikelodder7/paillier-rs/README.md

 This crate uses the [unknown-order](https://crates.io/crates/unknown_order) crate which allows switching the underlying big number implementation based on license preferences and performance.
-As such, this crate reexports `unknown_order` so consumers of this crate do not have to have a separate dependency.
+As such, this crate reexports `crypto-bigint` so consumers of this crate do not have to have a separate dependency.

 ## Why this crate?